MeerMusik/LinuxScripts/README.md

 1. X86_64, Debug: [LLVMx64Debug.sh](LLVM/LLVMx64Debug.sh)
 2. X86_64, Release: [LLVMx64Release.sh](LLVM/LLVMx64Release.sh)

+WARNING!
+Make sure you have enough RAM!
+1. Debug Builds: On my System with 16 Cores and 32 Threads, I am running into Issues with 64 Gigabyte of RAM!
+I had to add a fixed Swapfile of 16 Gigabyte.
+Which is barely enough.
+Running KATE and Firefox with 50+ constantly pinned Tabs, reached 76 Gigabyte RAM usage.
+2. Release Builds: Even the Release Build with Debug Level 1, will eat 50 or more Gigabyte of RAM - depending on what else is running on your System.
+Max RAM usage reached so far: A little over 60 Gigabyte

 Required Free Space during build time:
-1. Debug Build: Circa 108 Gigabyte
+1. Debug Build without Unit Tests: Circa 108 Gigabyte
-    1. With Tests: Circa 1xx Gigabyte
+    1. With Unit Tests: Circa 206 Gigabyte
-2. Release Build: Circa 20 Gigabyte
+2. Release Build without Unit Tests: Circa 20 Gigabyte
-    1. With Tests: Circa 36 Gigabyte
+    1. With Unit Tests: Circa 36 Gigabyte

-Also, when building Tests, building LLVM and Clang will take around 8 - 10 Minutes longer on my PC.

 Required Free Space for Installation:
-1. Debug Build: Circa xx Gigabyte
+1. Debug Build: Circa 74 Gigabyte
 2. Release Build: Circa 14 Gigabyte

+Build times: 16 Cores 32 Threads, 64 GB RAM:
+1. Debug Build: Circa 30 Minutes plus running Tests plus installing = circa 45 Minutes
+2. Release Build: Circa 20 Minute plus running tests plus installing = circa 30 Minutes

-There are NO X86 (32-Bit) Scripts:
+No X86 = 32-Bit only Scripts:
 1. I do not want to install 32-Bit Python from an unofficial Repository
-2. I could build it from the AUR, but the Versions are usually outdated.
-Also Packages can and will break, if they do not keep getting updated.
+2. I could build the old 'lib32-python' from the AUR, but the Version is usually outdated and the Package Script seems to have some Issues.
+    1. Also the Build and Config Script for Packages will break, if they do not keep getting updated.
 This is unavoidable
+3. The X86_64 Compiler is able to build Binaries for the X86 Architecture anyway

 ### Ninja - The Ninja Build System
 Status: Heavily recommended!
 I use it whenever possible.
 Not used with Ultimate++<br>